jannameldorf/HE-fibroblast-detection/README.md

 **Notes**

 WSI Format: The pipeline uses .svs files.
 If your WSI is in another format, convert or adapt the scripts accordingly.
+The recommended slide magnification is 40×.
-Multiple Classifier Models: The repository can contain different classification models trained under various settings (e.g. untreated vs. treated tissue).
+Multiple Classifier Models: The repository can works with different classification models trained under various settings (e.g. untreated vs. treated tissue).
 The recommended model (e.g., fibroblast_classifier_vehicle.joblib) is used by default.
 You can change models by editing run_fibroblast_classifier.py.

 ## Usage